Flatwoods monster: History

-At 7:15 p.m., on September 12, 1952, two brothers, Edward and Fred May, and their friend Tommy Hyer, said that they saw a bright object cross the sky and land on the property of local farmer G. Bailey Fisher.
-The boys went home and told their mother Kathleen May.
-The four of them, accompanied by local children Neil Nunley and Ronnie Shaver, and Kathleen's cousin West Virginia National Guardsman Eugene Lemon, went to the Fisher farm in an effort to locate whatever it was that Edward and Fred had claimed to see.
-The group reached the top of a hill, where Nunley said they saw a pulsing red light.
+At 7:15 p.m. on September 12, 1952, in Flatwoods, brothers Edward and Fred May, accompanied by their friend Tommy Hyer, reported seeing a bright object cross the sky before landing on the property of farmer G. Bailey Fisher.
+The boys returned home and told their mother, Kathleen May.
+The group then travelled to the Fisher farm to investigate, accompanied by local children Neil Nunley and Ronnie Shaver, as well as Kathleen's cousin, West Virginia National Guardsman Eugene Lemon.
+The group reached the top of a hill, where Nunley said they saw a red, pulsating light.
 Lemon said he aimed a flashlight in that direction and momentarily saw a tall "man-like figure with a round, red face surrounded by a pointed, hood-like shape".

-Descriptions of the creature varied.
-In an article for Fate Magazine based on his tape-recorded interviews, UFO writer Gray Barker described the figure as approximately 10 ft tall, with a round blood-red face, a large pointed "hood-like shape" around the face, eye-like shapes which emitted greenish-orange light, and a dark black or green body.
-May described the figure as having "small, claw-like hands", clothing-like folds, and "a head that resembled the ace of spades".
-According to the story, when the figure made a hissing sound and "glided toward the group", Lemon screamed and dropped his flashlight, causing the group to run away.
+Descriptions of the being varied.
+In an article for Fate Magazine, UFO writer Gray Barker described the figure based on tape-recorded interviews with the witnesses.
+The alleged humanoid was said to have stood at a height of about 10 ft.
+A large pointed "hood-like shape" surrounded a round, blood-red face, and eyelike features emitted a greenish-orange light.
+The body was purportedly either dark black or green.
+The witnesses further claimed that the figure possessed "small, claw-like hands", clothing-like folds, and "a head that resembled the ace of spades".
+According to the story, when the alleged entity made a hissing sound and "glided toward the group", Lemon screamed and dropped his flashlight, causing all the witnesses to run away.

-The group said they had smelled a "pungent mist" and some later said they were nauseated.
+The group said they had smelled a "pungent mist", and some later reported nausea.
+A short time thereafter, Mrs. May noticed an oily film on the boys' faces.
+Their throats became swollen, and a doctor was called to examine them.
+No apparent cause for their condition was found.
 The local sheriff and a deputy had been investigating reports of a crashed aircraft in the area.
-They searched the site of the reported monster but "saw, heard and smelled nothing".
-According to Barker's account, the next day, A. Lee Stewart Jr. of the Braxton Democrat claimed to have discovered "skid marks" in the field and an "odd, gummy deposit" which were subsequently attributed by UFO enthusiast groups as evidence of a "saucer" landing.
+They searched the site where the being was purportedly seen, but "saw, heard and smelled nothing".
+According to Barker's account, A. Lee Stewart Jr. of the Braxton Democrat claimed to have discovered "skid marks" in the field and an "odd, gummy deposit" the following day.
+These discoveries were subsequently cited by UFO enthusiast groups as evidence of a "saucer" landing.

-According to former news editor Holt Byrne, "newspaper stories were carried throughout the country, radio broadcasts were carried on large networks, and hundreds of phone calls were received from all parts of the country."
-The national press services rated the story "No. 11 for the year".
-A minister from Brooklyn came to question the May family.
-A Pittsburgh paper sent a special reporter.
-UFO and Fortean writers like Gray Barker and Ivan T. Sanderson arrived to investigate.
+The reported sighting received significant public attention.
+According to former news editor Holt Byrne, "newspaper stories were carried throughout the country, radio broadcasts were carried on large networks, and hundreds of phone calls were received from all parts of the country".
+The national press services rated the story "No. 11 for the year", while a Pittsburgh newspaper sent a special reporter to cover the sighting.
+UFO and Fortean writers like Gray Barker and Ivan T. Sanderson also visited Flatwoods to investigate.